Contamination Means Overestimation? A Fine-Grained Empirical Study in Code Intelligence: Experimental Results

 \subsection{Results of the Output-only Contamination Setting (RQ2)}

-As elaborated in Section \ref{RQ2: Does Output-Only Contamination Lead to Performance Overestimation?}, we carry out experiments on code translation and generation tasks for both PLMs and LLMs.
+As elaborated in Section \ref{RQ2: Does Output-Only Contamination Lead to Performance Overestimation?}, PLMs are still experimented on all studied code tasks, while LLMs are assessed on two of the code tasks, i.e., code translation and generation.
 Below, we introduce their experimental results and corresponding analysis, respectively.

-As for PLMs, the results for RoBERTa and GPT-2 under this setting are shown in Table~\ref{tab:2}.
-Similar to the input-only contamination experiments, there is no significant difference in performance between the contaminated experimental group and the uncontaminated control group, regardless of any code intelligence task and PLMs under test.
-Specifically, experiments with RoBERTa all demonstrate a slightly superior performance in the contaminated scenarios, while GPT-2 performs the opposite.
-However, the differences are minimal.
-For example, in terms of BLEU score on the code translation task, the experimental group of Roberta was only 0.21\% higher than the control group, and the control group of GPT-2 was just 0.51\% higher than the experimental group on average.
-Besides, when focusing on statistical tests, their results among the five trials do not manifest any statistical significance with \textit{p}-values all larger than 0.05.
-This indicates that exposure to the output portions of the testing set during the pre-training stage does not cause performance overestimation for PLMs.
+\textbf{As for PLMs (Pre-train, fine-tune, then infer)}, the results for RoBERTa and GPT-2 under this setting are shown in Table~\ref{tab:2}.
+Similar to the input-only contamination experiments, there is no significant difference in performance between the contaminated experimental group and the uncontaminated control group, regardless of any code task and PLMs under test.
+Specifically, experiments with RoBERTa demonstrate a slightly superior performance of 0.07\%--0.93\% and 0.02\%--0.87\% in terms of BLEU and METEOR under the contaminated scenarios of almost all code tasks, while GPT-2 performs the opposite, manifesting a consistent but slight decline of (-1.07\%)--(-0.02\%) and (-1.45\%)--(-0.02\%) in terms of each metric under the contaminated scenario of all code tasks.
+However, the difference is minimal, and when focusing on statistical tests, the results among their corresponding five trials do not manifest any statistical significance with \textit{p}-values all larger than 0.05.
+This indicates that exposure to the output portions of the testing set during the pre-training stage does not cause significant performance overestimation for PLMs.

-As for LLMs, the inference results under the output-only contamination setting are presented in Table~\ref{tab:2} as well.
-The observed performance distribution aligns with that of PLMs, i.e., neither the contaminated experimental group nor the uncontaminated control group dominate on code intelligence tasks, and none of the statistical tests demonstrate significant differences with \textit{p}-values larger than 0.05 consistently.
-This suggests that contamination appearing on output portions of testing sets will not induce performance overestimation in downstream tasks.
+\textbf{As for LLMs (Pre-train, then infer)}, the inference results under the output-only contamination setting are presented in Table~\ref{tab:2} as well.
+As can be seen, the contaminated experimental groups of LLaMA and StarCoder indeed perform slightly better overall, but the superiority is restricted to 0.3\%--1.09\% and (-0.47\%)--1.46\% in terms of BLEU and METEOR across both code tasks for the former, as well as 0.05\%--2.89\% and (-0.91\%)--1.46\% for the latter.
+In addition, none of the statistical tests demonstrate significant differences with \textit{p}-values larger than 0.05 consistently.
+This suggests that contamination appearing on output portions of testing sets will not induce significant performance overestimation in downstream tasks.
+As we explained in Section \ref{Results of Input-Only Contamination Setting (RQ1)}, models only saw the partial samples of testing sets, which is not helpful for them to infer the rest of the samples, as the differences between input and output portions of code tasks are substantial.